CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 not on the same subnet as it is usually the IP address of the remote VTEP (part of the underlay IP network).

-### <span>Show the Global BGP EVPN Routing Table</span>
+### <span>Display the Global BGP EVPN Routing Table</span>

-Run the NCLU `net show bgp l2vpn evpn route` command or the vtysh `show bgp l2vpn evpn route` command to display all EVPN routes, both local and remote.
+Run the `net show bgp l2vpn evpn route` command to display all EVPN routes, both local and remote.
 The routes displayed here are based on RD as they are across VNIs and VRFs:

     cumulus@leaf01:~$ net show bgp l2vpn evpn route BGP table version is 0, local router ID is 10.0.0.1